Transitioning

 One can say when we perceive that God is with us and for us, we will walk through our trials and be transformed.

-Even for Jesus, baptism (i.e., walk through waters) is a transition from life to death to life.
-When Jesus is baptized, he goes from the life he had (probably that of a carpenter) to the life of , the of the Kingdom of God.
+Even for Jesus, (i.e., walk through waters) is a transition from life to death to life.
+When Jesus is baptized, he goes from the life he had (probably that of a carpenter) to the life of mission, the Gospel of the .
 Just like us, Jesus “walks” through the waters.
 Jesus knows the things of our lives, for he walked them, too.

 1. Can you think when God has walked with you through times of refinement?
 What did you hear from God during this?